Best Product Pricing Strategies for Small Business

-- Competition-Based Pricing Strategy: This pricing strategy focuses on the ‘going rate’ for a product or service.
-The pricing benchmark is a function of what everyone else is charging, rather than your own balance sheet and desired profit margin.
-Large online retailers like Amazon and established companies like Coca-Cola use competitive pricing to ensure their products are always priced within the competitive landscape.
+Competition-Based Pricing Strategy: This pricing strategy focuses on the “going rate” for a product or service.
+The pricing benchmark is a function of what everyone else is charging, rather than your own P&L and desired profit margin.
+Both Ecommerce companies like Amazon and established companies like Coca-Cola use competitive pricing to ensure their products are always priced within the competitive landscape.

-- Cost-Plus Pricing Strategy: This strategy is used more commonly for pricing physical products rather than services.
-This type of pricing strategy starts with what a product costs the business to acquire, and adds a pre-defined markup based upon what the target profit margin is.
-This is a straightforward strategy that works well in an industry where price is not the driving factor or where competition is not causing prices to fluctuate rapidly.
-Retail businesses including department stores, clothing and food shops often use this pricing approach.
-When using this strategy it is a good idea to focus on the value-adds your business provides, such as only the freshest organic foods in a food shop, or only clothes made of sustainable materials using fair trade labour for a clothes shop.
+Cost-Plus Pricing Strategy: This strategy is used more commonly for pricing physical products rather than services.
+It takes a look at what a product costs the business to acquire, and adds a pre-defined markup based upon what the target profit margin is.
+This is a straightforward strategy that works well in an industry where price is not the driving factor or where competition isn’t causing prices to fluctuate rapidly.
+Retail businesses including clothing, grocery, and department stores often use this pricing approach.
+When using this strategy it’s a good idea to focus on value-adds your business provides, such as only the freshest, organic foods in a grocery store, only clothes made of sustainable materials using fair trade labor for a clothing store.
 This distinguishes your business from the competition and allows you to maintain margins that meet your business goals.

 Popular Services Pricing Strategies

-If you are in the service industry, you may be deciding between these two popular types of pricing strategies:
+If you’re in the service industry, you may be deciding between these two popular types of pricing strategies:

-- Hourly Pricing Strategy: This type of pricing strategy is common among freelancers, lawyers and business consultants.
+Hourly Pricing Strategy: This is common among freelancers, lawyers, and business consultants.
 Customers pay for time, and the service provider estimates how much time the project will require.
-Clients often receive an estimate to sign prior to work commencement; this estimate may stipulate that changes in scope will result in a revised price estimate.
-This pricing strategy is helpful in creative or dynamic projects like logo development, media planning or account management, where time requirements can fluctuate based upon research, secondary and tertiary findings once the project has begun.
+Clients often receive an estimate to sign prior to work commencement; this estimate may stimulate that changes in scope will result in a revised price estimate.
+This pricing strategy is helpful in creative or dynamic projects like logo development, media planning, or account management, where time requirements can fluctuate based upon research, secondary and tertiary findings once the project has begun.

-- Project-Based Pricing Strategy: As opposed to hourly pricing, some freelancers or service providers set prices based upon a project, not hours worked.
+Project-Based Pricing Strategy: As opposed to hourly pricing, some freelancers or service providers set prices based upon a project, not hours worked.
 Many customers and businesses prefer this approach.
-On the customer side, the customer does not worry about how efficient their provider is being with their time.
+On the customer side, the customer does not worry about how efficiently their provider is being with their time.
+It is impossible at worst and frustrating at best to attempt to manage a project from the other side of the buyer/seller desk, and project-based pricing takes that burden off the customer.
 It also rewards the service provider for efficiencies of work and smart selection of products and clients.